-If the animal has been killed, pick it up with rubber gloves, place it in a plastic bag and dispose of in the garbage.
-Avoid making a scene which may reinforce to the cat that bringing home animals elicits a response.
+If the animal has been killed, pick it up with rubber gloves, place it in a plastic bag and dispose of it in the garbage.
+Avoid making a scene that may reinforce to the cat that bringing home animals elicits a response.

 How do I stop my cat from bringing home dead animals?